 The Master's Degree in Student Development Administration is designed for those who want to work college students outside of the formal classroom.
 Creative educators are needed in all post-secondary institutions throughout the United States and increasingly in other countries.
-National recognized for it's "education of the whole person," this program fosters understanding student diversity, ethics and values, and the ability to adapt to specific educational environments.
+Nationally recognized for its "education of the whole person," this program fosters understanding student diversity, ethics and values, and the ability to adapt to specific educational environments.
 For more information contact Lisa Tagal by email or telephone at (206) 296-5774.
 To apply, click here.

 When completing your SDA Master’s Program application, one step of the application is indicating interest in applying for a Graduate Assistantship.
 Please see the photo below for reference.
-If you indicate that you are interested in applying for the Graduate Assistantship (GA) program, once your application is submitted you will receive an email with instructions on how to upload your cover letter, resume, and references.
+If you indicate that you are interested in applying for the Graduate Assistantship program, once your application is submitted you will receive an email with instructions on how to upload your cover letter, resume, and references.

 Please note that the cover letter is separate from any personal statement or other SDA program application materials, with a specific prompt (below).
 Also, when including your references, they can be the same or separate references than those submitting references for your Master’s program application.
 References should be in the format of contact information, rather than reference letters, as they will be contacted if you are offered an assistantship.
 If possible, references should be able to speak towards your professional experience and skills.